FAQs - Teach in China

 Maybe.
 This is a bit tricky, since it’s very difficult to set up transfers from a Chinese bank to a US one, and services like Western Union charge a large fee for funds from China.
 Past teachers have had success linking an international PayPal account to a Chinese bank, and then transferring from there to a US PayPal account, but it takes a long time to set up.
 If you need to continue making regular payments, make sure you have at least 4 months’ worth of payments saved up before you go.
 You should also check with your loan servicer and see if it’s possible to pause payments using deferment or forbearance while teaching abroad.

-In recent years, it has become very easy to find familiar western grocery items like peanut butter, cheese, deodorant, and toothpaste in China.
-Prices might be a bit higher than you’re used to, but both Chongqing and Shanghai have many options for malls and grocery stores that cater to foreigners.
+In recent years, it has become easier to find familiar western grocery items like peanut butter, cheese, deodorant, and toothpaste in China.
+Prices might be a bit higher than you’re used to, but large cities will have options for malls and grocery stores that cater to foreigners.
 Anything you can’t find there, you can order online through Taobao, the Chinese equivalent of Amazon.

-It depends on the day, and where in China you’re going.
-CIEE places teachers far away from heavily industrialized cities like Lanzhou, Beijing and Zhengzhou, where the air quality is the worst.
-Chongqing and Shanghai, our primary placement locations, typically fall in the middle range of air quality rankings.
-The cleanest air in China is found in rural areas and distant locations like Urumuqi.
+China's air quality has been steadily improving since 2008.
+It does still vary depending on the day, and where in China you’re going.
+CIEE places teachers far away from heavily industrialized cities like Lanzhou and Zhengzhou, where the air quality is the worst.
 Air quality is often better in the summer, since fuel isn’t being burned for heat.

 We asked our former teachers about this issue: 30% said that the air quality in their city made them uncomfortable to some degree.
 85% said they had a good experience in spite of it, and only 15% said concerns about air quality would deter them from returning to China.